svylabs/soar-rewards/README.md

 ## Relay Contract(Mainnet)

 Relay Contracts are deployed once per new chain / L2.
 The main function of relay contract is to trustlessly pass a message to the L2 Reward Contract the latest stake snapshot of the user and the global stake snapshot.
-So it mainly has only one function
+So it has only one function

 ```
     struct Snapshot {